emera86/SASmanual-MkDocs/SASmanual/docs/missing_data.md

 * Maximize use of available information
 * Obtain appropriate estimates of uncertainty

+Imputed values are **not** equivalent to observed values and serve only to help estimate the covariances between variables needed for inference.

 ### Missing Data Mechanisms

 To use the more appropriate imputation method you should consider the missing data mechanism of your data which describes the process that is believed to have generated the missing values: